passcod/mtwitter/README.md

   null,                     // Content-Type (null to use default) function() { ... }        // Callback has the same signature as above );

-// Using the 1.3.x unstable, this is necessary: twitter.rest.drain();
 ```